 While you may consider your bathroom to be a safe place where you are able to relax and unwind with a soothing bath or invigorating shower following a long day, for seniors, the bathroom is in fact the most dangerous room in the home.
-With slippery floors which can be even slipperier when damp, closed-in spaces, and hard, unforgiving surfaces, falls are alarmingly common, and quite often end in serious injury.
+With slippery floors which can be even slipperier when damp, closed-in spaces, and hard, unforgiving surfaces, falls are alarmingly common, and quite often end in serious injury which is why making bathroom safety modifications is so important.

-At Absolute Companion Care, we’re always available to perform a safety assessment of the house and recommend modifications to decrease the danger of falls.
+At Absolute Companion Care, our team in home care Cockeysville, MD are always available to perform a safety assessment of the house and recommend bathroom safety modifications to decrease the danger of falls.
 And because January is National Bath Safety Month, now is the best time to share some things you can do today to help keep your family members safe throughout each area of the bathroom:

 On the Floor